MohamedMetwalli5/Face-Detection/README.md

 # Face-Detection
-A face detection program using OpenCV.
+A face detection program using OpenCV .